 The data center market continues to grow very fast.
 Networks with tens of thousands of nodes are common in cloud data centers.
 There is a trend to converge computing and storage on Ethernet in data center networks, supporting cloud services and high-performance applications such as Artificial Intelligence (AI), Machine Learning (ML), and High-Performance Computing (HPC).
-Remote Direct Memory Access over Converged Ethernet (RoCEv2) is widely deployed, both within data centers and across data center interconnects.
+These and many new applications place high transient loads on data center networks which demand fast responding flow control techniques to prevent packet loss.
+For instance, Remote Direct Memory Access (RDMA) over Converged Ethernet (RoCEv2) is widely deployed, both within data centers and across data center interconnects.
 RoCEv2 requires lossless operation on Ethernet to avoid wasteful retransmissions.
-Priority-based Flow Control (PFC, specified in IEEE Std 802.1Q) enhancements make Ethernet technology more applicable and appealing for data center environments.
+Priority-based Flow Control (PFC, specified in IEEE Std 802.1Q) is currently used in data center environments, and Source Flow Control (SFC) will improve its efficiency by asserting it at the source of transmission while avoiding its deficiencies operating at scale.